lukemein23/escape-mbta/readme.md

 ## The Game

-Explore the Ruggles train station and embark on a journey to find the hidden treasure, all under an interactive escape room setting!
+Explore the Ruggles train station and embark on a journey to find the hidden treasure and escape the MBTA, all under an interactive escape room setting!
 This digital escape room was designed by Abbie Tyler, Luke Meininger, Lulwa Alghanim, and Zakiya Sheikh.
 It is inspired by “dive the game” which is an underwater diving game we remixed on glitch.
 We hope you have as much fun playing as we did designing the game!